Duet3D/RepRapFirmware/README.md

 This is firmware for controlling 3D printers and related devices using electronics based on ATSAM main processors.
-The current processors supported are the ATSAM4E, ATSAM4S, SAME70 and SAME5x.
+The current processors supported are the ATSAM4E, ATSAM4S and SAME70.
 The legacy SAM3X processor is also supported.
-There is a fork of thie firmware that supports LPC1768/1769 processors.
+There is a fork of this firmware that supports LPC1768/1769 processors.
+The SAME5x processor is supported in the related project Duet3Expansion.

 Documentation
 =============